MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-copilot.md

 1. Select the **Copilot** icon (:::image type="icon" source="media/copilot-icon.svg" border="false":::) on the right side of your app.
 You can open the **Copilot** side pane from any page in your app except for the **Copilot** page.

-1. Select the sparkle icon (:::image type="icon" source="media/sparkle-icon.png" border="false":::) to get a list of suggested requests, or *prompts*, that Copilot can help you with.
+1. Select a prompt from the suggestion list or select the sparkle icon (:::image type="icon" source="media/sparkle-icon.png" border="false":::) to get a list of suggested requests, or *prompts*, that Copilot can help you with.
 [Learn more about the prompts](#chat-with-copilot).

 ### Open Copilot in an immersive, full-screen view (preview)